Dues and Fees

 *Prayerbook Fund Fee: $54 (one-time fee for new members only)

-- The fee for Grades 4-7 is for Sunday Religious School and Tuesday Hebrew School.
-The fees for all other Grades are for Sunday Religious School only.
+- Tuition for Grades 3-7 is for Sunday Religious School and Hebrew.
+For all other grades, tuition is for Sunday Religious School only..

 - For Hebrew School and Religious School, there is a ten percent (10%) discount for families with three (3) or more paid tuitions (not to include students enrolled in Pre-Kindergarten or Post Confirmation).